-PD Opportunity Course for Host Teachers: Host teachers may receive university credit for student teacher supervision by registering for ED 593, Supervision of Practicum and Student Teachers.
+PD Opportunity Course for Practicum Host and Student Teaching Mentor Teachers: Practicum host teachers may receive 1 university credit and student teaching mentor teachers may receive 3 university credits by registering for ED 593, Supervision of Practicum and Student Teachers.
 Registration is completed online.
-A stipend may also be offered to the host teacher for their services and support.
+A stipend may also be offered to the student teaching mentor teacher for their services and support.